 Vegetables and herbs

-- Potatoes and Carrots - these are standard root vegetables used in pot roast.
-That being said, pot roast would also go very well with other vegetables like parsnip, turnip and leek.
-You can use red potatoes, Yukon potatoes or even Idaho potatoes in this recipe as long as you cut them into smaller pieces.
+- We use the classic vegetable combination of potatoes and carrots in this recipe.
+You can use red potatoes, Yukon potatoes or even Idaho potatoes in this recipe, as long as you cut them into smaller pieces.
 Compared to baby carrots, large carrots tend to do better in pot roast because they keep their shape.
 Baby carrots tend to quickly disintegrate into the sauce during the cooking process.
+This recipe also works very well with other vegetables like parsnip, turnip and leek.

 - Mushrooms add some visual interest and texture to the dish.